Silvermane: Fictional character biography

-Silvermane attempted to take part in a meetup of various criminal warlords, during a time when Wilson Fisk had fallen from power.
-The meeting's goal was to divide up Fisk's territory and assets, but it did not go well.
-Silvermane was caught in the crossfire between the Secret Empire's forces and the Punisher.
-This was purely by coincidence as he was simply staying at the same motel as Punisher was.
-Silvermane used the resources of his personal semi-trailer and the cyborg bodies stored within to battle his way through the attackers and escape.

-It was revealed some time later that Silvermane was killed during a shootout with Owl's gang at a New York City scrap yard.
-He was picked up by a magnet and dropped into a garbage compactor, crushing him to death and leaving his already weakened criminal syndicate without a leader.
+Silvermane is killed during a shootout with Owl's gang at a New York City scrap yard.
 Months later, he apparently returns along with other deceased members of his gang during the Maggia's losing battle with the forces of Mister Negative.
 However, this is later revealed to be a ruse orchestrated by a mobster named Carmine: "Silvermane" is actually a lifelike robotic duplicate controlled by a hired Mysterio to give Carmine more influence within the Maggia and position him to take over.
 The tables are turned on Carmine when Mysterio uses the duplicate to murder him, seemingly as a plot to take over the Maggia himself.

 Silvermane's head is shown to still be alive as it was found by a young boy when he traveled into the scrap yard, before then being stolen by the Shocker.
-The head is used as leverage by The Superior Foes of Spider-Man to take control of the Maggia, but the team members turn on each other when it comes time to decide who will actually be in charge.
+The head is used as leverage by Spider-Man's foes to take control of the Maggia, but the team members turn on each other when it comes time to decide who will actually be in charge.
 Shocker protects Silvermane from Punisher.
 In return, the crime boss nominates him as his successor to head the Maggia.

-Silvermane is among the crime lords competing with Mister Negative in obtaining the Tablet of Life and Destiny to win the favor of Mayor Wilson Fisk.

 During the "Gang War" storyline, Silvermane and Count Nefaria discuss the upcoming gang war.
 In a turn of events, Silvermane loses control of his body and attacks Count Nefaria.
-He is reduced to a disembodied head once more and accompanies the Maggia in fighting Spider-Man.
+He is reduced to a disembodied head once.
+Controlled by Madame Masque, Silvermane accompanies the Maggia in fighting Spider-Man.